WildStrokes/wildstrokes.art/README.md

 The admin page automatically loads and saves `ychs.json` from the endpoint defined in `js/admin-ych.js`.
 Press **Save Changes** to update the JSON store with any edits.
-Images selected via the file input are converted to Data URLs for preview before saving.
+Provide an image URL for each entry and the preview will update as you type.